 The parent will be notified.

-The second instance of cheating will require that a checklist of behaviors be sent to each teacher to help determine if this is a general or a particular problem, and then a conference will be held with the student and his/her parents.
+The second instance of cheating will require that a checklist of behaviors be sent to each teacher to help determine if this is a general or a particular problem, and then a conference will be held with the student and their parents.
 Consequences of further cheating will be explained to the student and parents.

 The third instance of cheating in the same class will result in the student being dropped from the class and given an “F” in the course after the parents are notified.